J35P312/SVDB/README.md

         --pass_only                     merge only variants labeled PASS

 	--same_order			assume that the samples are ordered the same way (skip reordering and merging of the sample columns).

+## Annotate
+The annotate module works similarily to the query module.
+However, the annotate module is used to annotate a query vcf with any selected INFO tags from a vcf database.
+The annotate module does not support db or bedbpe files.

+    print a help message:
+       python SVDB.py --annotate --help
+    merge vcf files:
+        svdb --annotate --query_vcf input.vcf --db frequency_db.vcf --in_tags AF SVTYPE --out_tag LOCALAF TYPE_of_SV > annotated.vcf

+In this example, AF and SVTYPE are extracted from frequency_db.vcf, the tags will be stored as LOCALAF and TYPE_of_SV in the info column of matching variants in the annotated.vcf file.

+optional arguments:
+  -h, --help            show this help message and exit --annotate            query a db
+  --query_vcf QUERY_VCF
+                        a vcf used to query the db --db DB               path to a database vcf --in_tags [IN_TAGS [IN_TAGS ...]]
+                        list of tags to extract from the INFO field of the vcf database
+  --out_tags [OUT_TAGS [OUT_TAGS ...]]
+                        the name of the tags as written to the query vcf Default=same as in_tags --prefix PREFIX       the prefix of the output file, default = print to stdout.
+Required, if multiple databases are queried --bnd_distance BND_DISTANCE
+                        the maximum distance between two similar
+                        breakpoints(default = 10000)
+  --ins_distance INS_DISTANCE
+                        the maximum distance to merge two insertions(default = 50)
+  --overlap OVERLAP     the overlap required to merge two events(0 means
+                        anything that touches will be merged, 1 means that two events must be identical to be merged), default = 0.6 --no_var              count overlaping variants of different type as hits in